shrutiijainn11/Data-Structures-Implementation/README.md

 # Data-Structures-Implementation
 Implementation of multiple data structures in java

-Here are the basic details about the data s

 1. **Array (Array.java)**:
    - **Definition**: A collection of elements, each identified by an index or key.